TracySerebourBoakye/OBDS_09.2023/README.md

 # OBDS_09.2023
-This repository is created for my September OBDS training.
+This repository was created for my September OBDS training.
+I am practicing how to edit files in Git Hub.